archware-io/di/README.md

 Contributing guide will be prepared soon.

 ## License
-MIT, Copyright (c) 2022 Archware Limited and contributors
+MIT, Copyright &copy; 2022 Archware Limited and contributors